MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bots-with-tabs.md

 [!include[v3-to-v4-SDK-pointer](~/includes/v3-to-v4-pointer-bots.md)]

 Bots and tabs work together, and are often combined into a single back-end service.
-In personal apps you can open tab and bot content in Stageview.
+The following image shows a personal app with both a bot and a tab added:

 :::image type="content" source="~/assets/images/bots/bot-tab-stage.png" alt-text="Screenshot that shows the tab and bot content in Stageview." lightbox="~/assets/images/bots/bot-tab-stage.png":::